jamescherti/minimal-emacs.d/README.md

 Here are the key differences between **MELPA** (the default repository used in minimal-emacs.d) and **MELPA Stable**:
 - **MELPA** is a rolling release repository for Emacs packages, where packages are continuously updated with the latest commits from their respective development branches, providing the most current features and bug fixes.
-- In contrast, **MELPA Stable** is a repository that hosts versioned, tagged releases of packages, offering more stability by ensuring that the packages have reached a certain level of completeness before being released.
+- In contrast, **MELPA Stable** is a repository that hosts versioned, tagged releases of packages.
 However, MELPA Stable does not guarantee more reliability than MELPA, as its tagged versions may still suffer from issues like uncoordinated dependencies or incomplete testing, and updates are less frequent, often based on developer discretion rather than every new commit.

-By default, minimal-emacs uses MELPA, GNU, and Nongnu repositories.
+By default, minimal-emacs.d uses MELPA, GNU, and Nongnu repositories.
 If you prefer MELPA Stable over MELPA, you can add MELPA Stable and prioritize it.
 To ensure packages are fetched from MELPA Stable first, add the following configuration to `~/.emacs.d/post-early-init.el`:

 ```elisp
 ;; Add melpa-stable to `package-archives'